Spa resort and an outdoor pool

 The possibility of bathing in thermal waters has existed for centuries and is an ancient activity that inspired the modern idea of a spa.
 Thermal baths are an important cultural tradition all over the world, from Japan to Ecuador to Iceland.
 Thermal baths have been used for medicinal purposes for hundreds of years.
 Many of the natural hot springs are rich in minerals such as sulfur, which has antimicrobial and anti-inflammatory effects.
 This is why science has become interested in thermal water.
 Thermal baths have historically been used to relieve symptoms of conditions such as:

 Research suggests that bathing in warm mineral water impacts the body’s immune and hormonal systems, which can lead to anti-inflammatory, pain relieving, and antioxidant effects.
+These are also exciting perks of spa packages for seniors.

 Thermal water has also been shown to help inflammatory conditions such as eczema and rosacea.
 Selenium-rich water, for example, has been used in balneotherapy for eczema and psoriasis for decades, he says, while the Dead Sea’s high levels of magnesium salts have been shown to be effective in treating psoriasis.